glfw/glfw/docs/window.md

 glfwSetWindowTitle(window, u8"This is always a UTF-8 string");
 ```

-The window title can be retrieved with @ref glfwGetWindowTitle.
+The current window title can be queried with @ref glfwGetWindowTitle.

 ```c
 const char* title = glfwGetWindowTitle(window);
 ```

-The title returned is an internally managed copy of the title set
-by @ref glfwCreateWindow or @ref glfwSetWindowTitle.
-It does not
-include any additional text which may be appended by the platform.

 ### Window icon {#window_icon}